 The Vanguard Russell 1000 ETF (VONE) and the Global X Scientific Beta U.S. ETF (SCIU) track a similar index.
 While Vanguard Russell 1000 ETF has $1.09 B in assets, Global X Scientific Beta U.S. ETF has $97.93 M. VONE has an expense ratio of 0.12% and SCIU charges 0.19%.

 An increasingly popular option among retail and institutional investors, passively managed ETFs offer low costs, transparency, flexibility, and tax efficiency; they are also excellent vehicles for long term investors.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center .

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
-Click to get this free report Amazon.com, Inc. (AMZN): Get Free Report Apple Inc. (AAPL): Get Free Report Microsoft Corporation (MSFT): Get Free Report iShares Core S&P 500 ETF (IVV): ETF Research Reports SPDR S&P 500 ETF (SPY): ETF Research Reports To read this article on Zacks.com click here.
+Click to get this free report John Hancock Multifactor Large Cap ETF (JHML): ETF Research Reports Amazon.com, Inc. (AMZN): Free Stock Analysis Report Apple Inc. (AAPL): Free Stock Analysis Report Microsoft Corporation (MSFT): Free Stock Analysis Report Global X Scientific Beta U.S. ETF (SCIU): ETF Research Reports Vanguard Russell 1000 ETF (VONE): ETF Research Reports To read this article on Zacks.com click here.
 Zacks Investment Research